erharrison/Final_Project_Plymouth_University_2019/README.md

 - SALib	1.3.4

 4. Exchange the file paths in the code for ones that are appropriate for your device.
+   (The dataset is contained within the file 'ImputedData.xlsx' held within this repository.
+   The coordinates data is within the file 'Coordinates.xlsx', also held within this repository.)

 5. Run the file NN.py

 6. At the end of the applications's execution it will prompt for user input in the Python console.

 7. After this has been entered the bubble map is generated, this has to be manually opened

 8. To view TensorBoard, after the map has been generated: